"It's very chill. There are people sitting and eating ice cream in the sun, which is nice."

 Length: 10 000 steps

 Follow Elly and Danny's path through Stavanger.
-This sporty English couple in their thirties love hiking in the wild.
+This sporty English couple in their thirties loves hiking in the wild.
 Elly is very interested in all aspects of cooking and has even written her own cookbook.
-As a couple, Elly and Danny have made mini golf their "thing", and they try to play a round or two in each new place they visit.
+As a couple, Elly and Danny have made mini golf their 'thing', and they try to play a round or two in each new place they visit.

 Many attractions and sights in Stavanger are densely located, making it easy to see and do a lot in a short amount of time.
 Join an art walk and discover everything from massive murals to tiny works of art in doorways and on buses.
 Fargegaten (the street of colours) is like stepping into a photograph.